 Handling financial matters for someone is much easier if they have already established a lasting power of attorney (LPA) for such an event, or an (‘enduring power of attorney’ before 2007).
 Check whether this is the case.
 If you or other family members do not know, you can check with the official body:

-England or Wales: The Office of the Public Guardian
+The Office of the Public Guardian for England and Wales

-Scotland: The Office of the Public Guardian (Scotland)
+The Office of the Public Guardian for Scotland

-Northern Ireland: The Office of Care and Protection
+The Office of Care and Protection in Northern Ireland

 How do we pay the mortgage or rent while my husband/wife/partner is not earning?

 First, take a look through your paperwork.
 You may have mortgage payment protection insurance (MPPI) which covers your monthly repayments if you can no longer make them.
 You need to check that the policy covers injuries and illness, as some only offer redundancy cover.
 Typical policies will cover mortgage payments for up to two years and will pay up to £2,000 a month or around 65 per cent of your monthly income (whichever is lower).
-Find out more about MPPI from Money Saving Expert here: https://www.moneysavingexpert.com/mortgages/payment-protection-insurance/
+Find out more about MPPI from Which? here.
+There is also a short guide on Compare the Market.

 Speak to your mortgage lender as soon as possible.
 Most mortgage providers have dedicated members of staff who help people in these circumstances.
 You might be able to arrange a payment holiday, or switch to interest only repayments so you can have a break from paying off the loan itself, which can reduce the amount to pay each month drastically.